 The second way to create a fact within the Document Reviewer is to paraphrase the text you highlight.
 To do this, uncheck the "copy source text to fact memo" box located at the bottom of the fact form in the sidebar.
 Now when you highlight text, it no longer automatically appears in the fact form box.
 This way, you can use your own words to create a fact based on what you highlighted.
 Note that the original source text is still captured in the "Source Text" box at the bottom of the fact form and can be printed when you run reports (see image below).

-The third way to create a fact is to simply click the "cite this page button" located in the menu bar along the top of the Reviewer.
-Use this option if there is no text to highlight, such as when creating a fact from a screenshot or photograph.
+The third way to create a fact is to simply click the "cite page" button located in the menu bar at the top of the Reviewer.
+Use this option if there is no specific text to highlight, such as when creating a fact from a screenshot or photograph.

 Document Reviewer Tips

 Some additional pointers when creating facts using the Document Reviewer:

 To link to a contact to your fact, use the @ symbol to launch a drop-down list of your contacts in the case and select the appropriate one.

 By default, the date type is set to "on" a date.
 To change the date type, click the chevron and select from options including "before" a date, "around" a date, etc. There is also an auto-fill option that will save time if you are creating multiple facts in a row that occur on the same day.
 (For more information including changing the date format and working with fuzzy dates, click here.)

 When you create a fact in the Document Reviewer, a pin cite is automatically generated to denote the page for the evidence that supports the fact.
 Read here to learn how to edit the pin cite so it reflects a Bates number instead.

 Don't forget to select the issue or issues that pertain to the fact so you can identify why the fact is relevant.

 To read up on our best practices and tips for creating facts, check out our support article here.